The ultimate goal of prevention research is to prolong the health, well-being, and self-sufficiency of all people.

 Prevention research also seeks answers to questions about behaviors, lifestyles, environment, and policies that lead either to disease or to vitality, and about what defines and promotes good health.
 Studies that examine the factors that put people at risk for or help them avoid major chronic diseases (heart disease, cancer and stroke) and infectious diseases (AIDS) are good examples of prevention research.

-The PRC-STL is an exciting collaboration between Saint Louis University College of Social Justice and Public Health, Washington University in St. Louis (Brown School and School of Medicine) and numerous local communities.
+The PRC-STL is an exciting collaboration between Washington University in St. Louis (Brown School and School of Medicine) and numerous local communities.